permafrost-dev/phpcsfixer-preset/README.md

 ---

 This package provides an opinionated, shared `php-cs-fixer` configuration as well as pre-configured `Finder` classes for common project formats and use cases.
+PHP versions 7+ are supported.

 The original concept for this package came from this excellent article on [sharing php-cs-fixer configurations across projects](https://laravel-news.com/sharing-php-cs-fixer-rules-across-projects-and-teams)  written by [Tim Mcdonald](https://timacdonald.me/).